CodeWithAlvin/CodeWithAlvin/README.md

 - 🔭 I’m currently working on face Emotion recogitation model
 - 🌱 I’m currently learning "how to make machine learn"
-- ⚡ Fun fact: there is no Fun fact

 <hr>